How many times can you reuse a mask before replacing it? - NewsBreak

 If you’re wearing a reusable mask, Sulmonte says you can treat them like clothing.

 “It’s the same thing that you have with a T-shirt,” he explains.
-“You can tell the difference when the shirt has been used and when you should probably have it cleaned.”
+“You can tell the difference when the shirt has been used and when you should probably have it cleaned.”‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered

 If you’re leaving a mask in your car, gym bag, or anywhere else for easy access, Sulmonte recommends storing it in a paper or plastic bag.
 Because there will always be moisture on a mask after you wear it, Sulmonte notes the bag should be able to stay open, allowing the mask to air out.